Updated: Nov 3, 2022

 We're not doctors, but it looks like something's going on in Petrick's right knee.

 After a few weeks of limited activity, Petrick started riding his bike.
-After four months—which coincided with the start of last ski season—the knee that ached for nearly 16 years started to feel normal again.
+After four months—which coincided with the start of the last ski season—the knee that ached for nearly 16 years started to feel normal again.

 Now one year after the procedure, Petrick’s knee is 85-90 percent better.
 He scopes out his lines differently now without dealing with a barking joint, and without the unloader knee brace, less equipment to carry around.
 “I’ve skied nearly 90 days this past winter and it’s all good,” Petrick says.